temporalio/edu-versioning-go-code/exercises/version-workflow/README.md

 - Make and deploy a change that does not affect compatibility
 - Make and deploy a change that breaks compatibility, causing a non-deterministic error
 - Develop an automated test to check compatibility with previous executions
-- Use the `GetVersion` API to implement versioning for the Workflow
+- Use the Patching API to implement versioning for the Workflow

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to